What Is the Meaning of Letting Go?

 1. Strive to Be More Aware of Your Thoughts

-It might seem strange to you, but often, we let thoughts pass through the mind without paying them close attention.
+It might seem strange to you, but often, we let thoughts pass through the mind without paying close attention.
 We often let these thoughts affect how we feel and act.

 2. Shift Your Attention to Positive Thoughts

-If you discover that you often think negative thoughts or dwell on difficulties and worries, try shifting your attention to positive and happy thoughts, so that the negative ones lose their power over you.
+If you discover that you often think negative thoughts or dwell on difficulties and worries, try shifting your attention to positive and happy thoughts so that the negative ones lose their power over you.

 3. Strive to Be Aware of Your Feelings and Emotions

-In the same way as with your thoughts, try to be more aware of your feelings and emotions, and avoid unhappy angry and resentful ones.
+In the same way, as with your thoughts, try to be more aware of your feelings and emotions and avoid unhappy, angry, and resentful ones.

 You do not need to hold on to them.
 Trade them for happier feelings.